FAQ for Fresh Produce Donations

 Q. Growing season is over… can I still donate to a food pantry?

 A. Pantries need your help all year long.
 Visit AmpleHarvest.org to see if your local pantry has listed any store-bought items that they are in particular need of.
 Any donations will help.

 Q. Would you like to know if I shared my garden bounty?

 A. We’d love to know about it.
-Send a picture to [email protected] and let us know how much produce you were able to share.
+Send a picture or short video to [email protected] and let us know how much produce you were able to share.
 You might also want to visit our Facebook page and post the information there too.

 Q. I know about a food pantry that is not on AmpleHarvest.org, what should I do?

 A. Just because you know about the pantry does not mean that other backyard gardeners in your area also know about it.